-Besides the programmes listed here, a number of more specialised funding programmes are also available for specific countries or regions which are not mentioned in the database.
-Information on these can be obtained from the DAAD Regional Offices, the German Missions Abroad (Embassies and Consulates General) or from the relevant offices at universities abroad, for example, the International Office.
+Besides the programmes listed here, a number of more specialised funding programmes are also available for specific countries or regions that are not mentioned in the database.
+Information on these can be obtained from the DAAD regional offices, the German diplomatic missions abroad or from the relevant offices at universities abroad, for example, the International Office.

-The scholarships offered by the German Academic Exchange Service (DAAD) are awarded to younger university graduates (and in exceptions, also to advanced students) from all academic disciplines as well as from the fields of music, art, and performing arts.
+The scholarships offered by the DAAD are awarded to younger university graduates (and, in exceptions, also to advanced students) from all academic disciplines as well as from the fields of music, fine arts and performing arts.
 Funding is also available for young and early-stage researchers, university teachers and groups of students completing study visits under the guidance of a university teacher.
-This support is largely financed by the Federal Foreign Office from public funds made available to it.
+This support is largely financed by the German Federal Foreign Office from public funds made available to it.

-Funding is available for stays at state (public) or state-recognised universities and at non-university research institutes in Germany.
+Funding is available for stays at state (public) or state-approved universities and at non-university research institutes in Germany.

 As a rule, the minimum age for applications is 18.
-At the time of application, generally no more than six years should have passed since the graduate gained the last degree; in the case of doctoral students, no more than three years should have passed since starting the doctoral process; and in the case of postdocs, no more than two years should have passed since gaining the doctorate.
+At the time of application, generally no more than six years should have passed since the graduate gained the last degree; in the case of doctoral candidates, no more than three years should have passed since starting the doctoral process; and in the case of postdocs, no more than two years should have passed since gaining the doctorate.
 In the case of postdocs who are applying for a short stay (of up to six months), no more than four years should have passed since gaining the doctorate.
-Depending on the country of origin of applicants, for example, special conditions prevailing in the home country education system, etc., exceptions are possible.
+Depending on the applicant’s country of origin (e.g. if special conditions prevail in the home country’s educational system), exceptions are possible.
 Further country-specific information is available on our scholarship database.

 Application papers and deadlines

-Each programme has a specific application process and application form.
+There are different application procedures for the various programmes.
 For information on which application process applies in each case, please read the respective call for applications on our scholarship database.
 Applications can only be processed when they have been submitted in full, including all required papers and documents.
 Incomplete applications (including missing papers or documents) cannot be processed by the DAAD and will result in the applicant's exclusion from the selection process.

 You can find information on the precise deadlines for the submission of applications and on the address to which applications must be submitted as well as additional country-specific information by going to the scholarship database.
-You can also obtain this information direct from the DAAD Regional Offices or from the German Mission (Embassy or Consulate General) in your home country.
+You can also obtain this information from the DAAD regional offices or from the German diplomatic missions in your home country.

 Specifically, the following selection criteria will be taken into consideration:

-- Previous academic achievements and examination results as well as the applicant's particular knowledge in his or her academic field.
+1. Previous academic achievements and examination results as well as the applicant's particular knowledge in his/her academic field

-- Letter from a German university teacher confirming the provision of academic supervision for the applicant; proof of contacts between the applicant's home and host institutions.
+2. Letter from a German university teacher confirming the provision of academic supervision for the applicant; proof of contacts between the applicant's home and host institutes

-- Where appropriate, proof of German language proficiency.
+3. Where appropriate, proof of German language skills

-- General questions of character and personality which are of significance to the success of a stay abroad.
+4. General questions of character and personality that are of significance to the success of a stay abroad

-- Where appropriate, the development policy significance of the proposed project for the home country.
+5. Where appropriate, the significance in terms of development policy of the proposed project for the home country

-- The extent to which the applicant will be able to apply the experience gained in Germany back in the home country (prospects for career re-integration, particularly relevant in the case of scholarship award decisions for applicants from developing countries).
+6. The extent to which the applicant will be able to apply the experience gained in Germany back in the home country (prospects for career re-integration, particularly relevant in the case of scholarship award decisions for applicants from developing countries)

 Once the application has been reviewed, it will be rated on the basis of a points system.
 This is then used to produce a ranking list and finally to award the scholarships in accordance with the number of available places.
-Decisions are documented in writing at DAAD Head Office.
+Decisions are documented in writing at the DAAD head office.
 Applicants are advised of the results of the selection process.
-The diversity of assessment elements, their weighting in relation to each other and the assurance of absolute confidentiality of the decision-making process in the Selection Committee mean that applicants are not advised of the reasons for decisions.
+The diversity of assessment elements, their weighting in relation to each other and the assurance of absolute confidentiality of the decision-making process in the selection committee mean that applicants are not advised of the reasons for decisions.

-The level of German language proficiency which applicants are required to have is primarily dependent on the planned study or research project.
+The level of German language skills required of applicants is primarily dependent on the planned study or research project.
 Foreign students wishing to matriculate at a German university must, as a rule, present proof of adequate proficiency in the German language.

 The DSH and TestDaF (TDN) certificates are each made up of three stages or levels: DSH-1, DSH-2, DSH-3 and TDN 3, TDN 4, TDN 5.
 An adequate knowledge of German is considered to have been proven when applicants pass the DSH with at least a grade point average score of DSH-2 or when applicants achieve at least TDN 4 level language skills in all TestDaF examination sections.
 In the case of lower scores (i.e. DSH-1 or TDN 3), the university in question is responsible for deciding on admission.

-You can find detailed information on the TestDaF here on the DAAD website or direct from http://www.testdaf.de/.
+You can find information on the TestDaF on the DAAD website or directly from http://www.testdaf.de/.
 You can sit the TestDaF at numerous test centres in Germany and abroad.
 For the addresses of the test centres, just go to the above website.

 The DSH can be taken at universities in Germany and at some foreign universities.
-You can find further information on the DSH here on the DAAD website or on the website of the Professional Association of German as a Foreign Language (Fachverband Deutsch als Fremdsprache – FaDaF).
+You can find further information on the DSH here on the DAAD website or on the website of the Fachverband Deutsch als Fremdsprache (FaDaF) [Professional Association of German as a Foreign Language].

 Many universities offer free-of-charge language courses to prepare students for the DSH or TestDaF.
 However, the number of universities that charge fees for these courses is increasing.
 This means that the number of free-of-charge places on such courses is very limited.
 Courses offered by (private) language schools outside the university sector will certainly charge fees.

-Even very well qualified foreign applicants may find integration into the German academic system difficult to manage due to the differences in the structures of the various higher education and general education and training systems.
-Only the host faculty at the German university of your choice is responsible for deciding on the equivalency, level and placement of any academic qualifications that you gained in your home country, and, in particular, of any final degrees you hold.
-For their part, the faculties base their decision on recommendations issued by the Central Office for Foreign Education - Zentralstelle für das ausländische Bildungswesen (ZAB) -, which is a unit of the Standing Conference of the Ministers of Education and Cultural Affairs, the Ständige Konferenz der Kultusminister in der Bundesrepublik Deutschland (KMK).
+Even very well qualified foreign applicants may find integration into the German academic system difficult to manage due to the differences in the structures of the various university and general education and training systems.
+Only the host faculty at the German university of your choice is responsible for deciding on the placement and assessment of any academic qualifications that you gained in your home country and, in particular, of any final degrees you hold.
+For their part, the faculties base their decision on recommendations issued by the Zentralstelle für das ausländische Bildungswesen (ZAB) [Central Office for Foreign Education], which is a unit of the Standing Conference of the Ministers of Education and Cultural Affairs in the Federal Republic of Germany (KMK).

 Please take particular note

 You must not draw funding from other German scholarship-awarding organisations or from other German public authorities at the same time as you are receiving your DAAD scholarship.
 Any other foreign support or additional income from secondary employment will be partly offset against (i.e. deducted) from your scholarship.
-Scholarship holders must not take up any secondary employment until they have gained appropriate written approval from the DAAD.
+Scholarship holders must not take up any additional work until they have gained appropriate written approval from the DAAD.